paulpod/neuromanticsdotnet/source/portfolio/index.md

 Here I [wrote up a series of explorations on dark mode](https://neuromantics.net/2025/11/17/dark-mode-for-nhs-111/) for the NHS design system.

-I can talk at length about many aspects of this work, all so deep and interesting, abd improving health outcomes!
+I can talk at length about many aspects of this work, all so deep and interesting, and improving health outcomes!
 Visit [111 online](https://111.nhs.uk)

 {% raw %}